 Heavy, oversized breasts can cause back and shoulder pain, as well as create a disproportionate silhouette and cause skin irritations beneath the breasts.
 On top of all that, one breast may be noticeably different in size compared to the other.
 If you suffer from any of these problems, a breast reduction may provide some relief.
-Ahmet R. Karaca, M.D., is a board-certified plastic surgeon at Birmingham Plastic Surgery, and women from all over Detroit, Farmington Hills and the surrounding areas of Michigan choose him to perform their breast reduction procedure.
+Ahmet R. Karaca, M.D., is a board-certified plastic surgeon at Birmingham Plastic Surgery has performed over 1500 breast reductions in the Detroit area.

 What is Breast Reduction?